FAE Alumni

 Dr. Mason Meers

-• Professor and Chair of Biology, Department of Biology, The University of Tampa, FL
+• Professor, Department of Biology, University of Tampa, Tampa, FL

 • Ph.D., 2000 - Evolution of the crocodylian forelimb: anatomy, biomechanics and functional morphology